Alexander Vladimirovich Kornienko

 - Associations

-5 years of imprisonment in a penal colony.
+13 years of imprisonment in a penal colony under a reinforced regime.

 Yegor was arrested in February 2021 and later convicted of setting fire to a T-72 tank aboard a military train at the Stepyanka railway station.
 According to the case file, on the night of January 31, 2021, he threw a Molotov cocktail with the inscription "OGSB" at the tank.
 His actions were classified as an "act of terrorism."
 According to the prosecution, Yegor committed the arson based on his political views.